unterstein/dcos-beer-demo/README.md

 }
 ```

-When we follow the application definition, we see that this is familiar to us, but we can just configure more things here. <!-- I don't understand this sentence -->
+This above definition is a little bit more verbose than the docker compose file, but we are configuring more options here.

 Each application has an identifier followed by resource limitations.
 Our database application is allowed to consume 1 CPU and 1GB of memory.

 We want to start one database instance and we want to use the same Docker images again as we used for Docker Compose.
 But now we need to configure a network option because we are dealing with a real distributed system and not a local sandbox.
-In this example, you see two [virtual IP](TODO) configurations.
+In this example, you see two [virtual IP](https://docs.mesosphere.com/1.10/networking/load-balancing-vips/) configurations.
 One with a name-based pattern and one with an IP-based pattern.
 With this configuration, all traffic on this name-port combination is routed to our database application.

 Our Java application has a dependency to the database, so it is deployed after the database is marked as healthy.
 This service also has resource limitations, but we want to start two instances of this service.
 We also have a health check configured for the Java service.